 - Correlating city heat maps and local air quality monitoring in Charlotte

 - Shared prophethood among Japanese Muslims and Buddhists

 - The correlation of early education and long-term health outcomes in the U.S.

 - The impact of the financial crisis in Iceland

 Review Committee: Kemp Scholars Review Group

 Contact: Mark Foley (firstname.lastname@example.org)

-Apply: Download and complete the grant application (login required); review these application guidelines (DOC).
+Apply: Download and complete the grant application (login required); review these application guidelines (PDF).